Amyhoops/AmyHooper/README.md

 ## Skills and experience

-·      Ability to observe situations, analyse and act based on this.
+- Ability to observe situations, analyse and act based on this.

-·      Great interpersonal communication
+- Great interpersonal communication
-·      Fast learner
+- Fast learner
-·      Analytical knowledge
+- Analytical knowledge
-·      Adept at most software platforms
+- Adept at most software platforms
-·      CMS experience
+- CMS experience
-·      SEO experience + Google Ads
+- SEO experience + Google Ads
-·      Content marketing – ability to conceptualise and execute effective campaigns ·      Basic CSS and HTML experience, learning Python ·      Basic SQL experience
+- Content marketing – ability to conceptualise and execute effective campaigns
+- Basic CSS and HTML experience, learning Python

 ## Hobbies, interests and volunteer work

-·      Consuming media of all sorts for both fun and because I get curious about things – movies, music, documentaries and reading all of the things.
+- Consuming media of all sorts for both fun and because I get curious about things – movies, music, documentaries and reading all of the things.

-·      Gardening.
+- Gardening.
-·      Travel and exploring.
+- Travel and exploring.
-·      Volunteering at Gather Unconference, helping run the support crew throughout the day.
+- Volunteering at Gather Unconference, helping run the support crew throughout the day.
-·      Part of a charity that repurposes used mobile and laptop hardware to be available to the women and children at Women’s Refuge (Auckland).
+- Part of a charity that repurposes used mobile and laptop hardware to be available to the women and children at Women’s Refuge (Auckland).
-·      Set up and manage Google AdWords accounts for non-profits (Google offers a 10k/month grant for non-profits)
+- Set up and manage Google AdWords accounts for non-profits (Google offers a 10k/month grant for non-profits)

 ## References